Azure/autorest.python/docs/client/tracing.md

 ```

 Our generated SDKs handle retrieving context for you, so there's no need to pass in any context.
-Since there is no explicit context you need to pass, you just create your usual OpenTelemetry tracer and call the generated SDKs.
+Since there is no explicit context you need to pass, you can create your usual OpenTelemetry tracer and call the generated SDKs.
 The following example uses [`Azure Monitor`'s][azure_monitor] exporter, but you can use any exporter ([Zipkin][zipkin], etc.).

 ```python